 Indigenous Art Program 2019 artists and artworks

-The following artworks will be on display around Brisbane from 1 May to 31 July 2019 as part of the Indigenous Art Program 2019 exhibition Shared Connections.
+The following artworks were on display around Brisbane from 1 May to 31 July 2019 as part of the Indigenous Art Program 2019 exhibition Shared Connections.

 Artists and their art